Updated April 10, 2026

 Other important considerations when using AI

 - AI is designed to make up information when it does not have an answer.
-This can lead to inaccurate responses because the data it is using is incomplete or inaccurate.
-When using AI, subject matter experts still need to review any work generated for accuracy and completeness.
+This can lead to “hallucinations,” or inaccurate responses because the data it is using is incomplete, which leads to false conclusions.
+When using AI, it is important for subject matter experts to review any work generated for accuracy and completeness.

 City policies should include language about AI